kktse/kktse.github.io/_posts/2020-12-06-rsx-rear-kinematic-curves.markdown

 is limited since the lower control arm has the responsibility of four links.
 Practically any major change in the suspension geometry would require a completely new knuckle or lower control arm.
-Fortunately, we can analyze the design to determine its performance characteristics and understand how to make the most of it without resorting to modification.
+Fortunately, we can analyze the design to determine its performance characteristics and how to make the most of it without resorting to modification.

 ## Kinematic Curves

 Tires force and moment properties are sensitive to inputs like slip and inclination angle.
-The chassis has some degree to control these inputs by carefully designing the suspension to move the wheel in a certain way through its travel.
-In this context, the kinematic curves describe the wheel plane motion without considering forces or compliances.
+The chassis has some degree to control these inputs by carefully designing the suspension to move the wheel in a certain way.
+In this context, kinematic curves describe the wheel plane motion without considering forces or compliances.

 <video autoplay loop mute controls>
   <source src="/assets/images/2020-12-06/rsx-rear-iso-outer.mp4" type="video/mp4">